tqx2012/Team15/README.md

 ## Installation

-- All the `code` required to get started
+- Downloading all the `code` required to get started
-- Images, and models that are required for the application
+- Downloading images,texture, and models files that are required for the application

 ### Clone

-- Clone this repo to your local machine using `https://github.com/fvcproductions/SOMEREPO`
+- Clone this repo to your local machine using `https://github.com/tqx2012/Team15.git`

 ## Getting Started